 “Fine, I’ve been here for four hours.“

 So I stayed.
-The consultant wouldn’t have been working over the weekend anyway, there may indeed be a seven day NHS, but it hasn’t filtered up to the consultant level.
+The consultant wouldn’t have been working over the weekend anyway, there may indeed have been a ‘seven day NHS’, but it hadn’t filtered up to the consultant level.

 She went through the proposed treatment plan, slowly and carefully – enunciating every potential problem and contra-indication, before presenting us with a consent form which we duly signed.

-The treatment is going to be Chemotherapy – Vincristine (Oncovin) and Idarubicin (Zavedos) intravenously – they’re going to insert a different ‘deep’ cannula (PICC) along with Methotrexate.
+The treatment was to Chemotherapy – Vincristine (Oncovin) and Idarubicin (Zavedos) intravenously – they were planning on inserting a different ‘deep’ cannula (PICC) along with Methotrexate.

-She’s in an ‘over pressure’ room to reduce the risk of infection and is receiving antibiotics, anti-virals and anti-fungal drugs to further ward off infection as her immune system is compromised.
+She was in an ‘over pressure’ room to reduce the risk of infection and was receiving antibiotics, anti-virals and anti-fungal drugs to further ward off infection as her immune system was compromised.

 I also ‘went public’ and posted news about Val’s health to friends on Facebook.
 We received over a hundred messages of support within twenty four hours which was gratifying and heartening.